 Why is virtually anything possible with software?
 Your organization’s processes can almost always be broken down into a set of defined rules or instructions that govern what actions or decisions are made.
 A software program is simply a set of rules or instructions for the hardware on your computer to run.
-Therefore, you can take any of your organization’s processes and recreate them inside a web-based software program.
+Therefore, you can take any of your organization’s processes and recreate them inside a software program.

 Install Scheduling Steps

 - If the installers are already known, the PM selects to schedule the installation manually.
 They add in the dates and installers, click a button, and an Outlook event is created that syncs with Centerpiece.

 - If the installers need to be found, the PM selects to send availability requests.
 They add the list of installers to message, the install dates, job location, and all required documentation.
 They can also ask for cost estimates.

 - These installers receive an email where they can respond with their availability and cost.
 The PM sees these responses in real-time inside the platform.

 - Once all installer responses are received, the PM can select a winner which will then automatically create the event inside Centerpiece and send an Outlook event.

 - The PM can then track all of their installations across all of their projects in their master calendar.
 Any edits in Centerpiece will flow through Outlook.

 There are many parallels between software and commercial kitchen design.
 The key with both is to identify the objectives and constraints (the collective rules) and then design from scratch the most efficient solution that will stay within those rules.
 There is very little that isn't possible when designing a kitchen but there is quite a lot that doesn't fit within the operator's objectives and constraints (budget).
 It's the same thing with software.